neerajjose/kk-mcp/README.md

 # KodeKloud MCP Server Examples

 This repository contains a collection of example Model Context Protocol (MCP) servers, each demonstrating different integrations and use cases for the MCP standard.
-These servers are designed for educational purposes as part of a course, and can be used as templates or references for building your own MCP-compatible tools.
+These servers are designed for educational purposes as part of the course "MCP for beginners", on [KodeKloud](https://www.kodekloud.com) and can be used as templates or references for building your own MCP-compatible tools.

 ## Table of Contents